danielduarte/flowed/README.md

 <script src="https://cdn.jsdelivr.net/npm/flowed@latest/dist/lib/flowed.js" charset="utf-8"></script>
 ```

-Or change `latest` in the URL for any available version.
+Or replace `latest` in the URL for your desired version.

 **From package**